 Custom Hand Carved Stair Railing

 While renovating a historic uptown New Orleans house, a local construction company asked us for help with a historic stair they were restoring.
 Their trim carpenter tried to miter a stair handrail to replace a missing section of handrail but could not get the shape right.
 He had tried to tackle probably the most challenging of stair rail parts to fabricate: an interior curved winder-stair continuous handrail where there is no newel post at the turn.
 Such a piece must fit perfectly to the center line of the spindle base center line.
 Since this dramatic up-easing stair rail part is structural, relying on the continuous railing and the triangulation of support from two railings, it is critical that it be built to close tolerances and fit perfectly.
-Additional necessary information you can read on this page.

 Max Mendoza, Central City Millwork’s Operations Manager, has a big job overseeing all field installations of CCM’s millwork, making sure that the same level of craftsmanship that goes into the fabrication of our finished products goes into the installation as well.
 However, having worked with us for over 30 years, he has become an incredible carpentry craftsman in his own right.
 With his wealth of experience, Max is the best freehand wood carver we have working for us.
 To get this stair part fabricated, we needed him to take a day or two off from field operation management tasks to craft this historic stair rail.